Set up your Florida LLC without the hassle.

 To help, we’ve outlined the basic process of starting an LLC in Florida, along with oft-forgotten details that may influence your business future in the Sunshine State.

-A Limited Liability Company can provide an excellent means of entering the business world at low personal cost while also avoiding personal liability and other potential risks.
+A Limited Liability Company (LLC) can provide an excellent means of entering the business world at low personal cost while also avoiding personal liability and other potential risks.
 This versatile option works well for sole proprietors but is also available to business partners or even members who intend to file as corporations.
-No matter which approach you prefer, these steps will have you on the path to LLC success:
+No matter which approach you prefer, these steps will have you on the path to LLC success.

 Below, you’ll find a detailed explanation to walk you through each step.